1968: 50th Anniversary

-Make a poster with a local activist artist and help create a Hunger Wall for 2018!
+Make a poster with a local activist artist and help create a Hunger Wall for 2018.
 In 1968, activists in Resurrection City drew and painted on a plywood mural known as the Hunger Wall, expressing messages of solidarity among different races, cultures and regions of the country in the human rights struggle.
 This spring, you can work with a local activist artist to create your own poster combining activist imagery from 1968 with your own messages for 2018.
 The project features four new library posters created for the Library by Nando Álvarez, Adrienne Gaither, Monolith and Justin Poppe.
-Workshops launch Saturday, April 7, at Anacostia Library, and posters will be exhibited in temporary displays throughout library branches during spring and summer.
+Workshops launched Saturday, April 7 at Anacostia Library, and continue through the summer.
+Posters will be exhibited in temporary displays throughout library branches and in the community throughout summer and fall.

 Celebrate the 1968 Poor People’s Campaign and explore this historic struggle for justice through music, words and images.
-Inspired by the Many Races Soul Center, also known as the Soul Tent, in Resurrection City, where figures such as Muddy Waters, Dorothy Height and Jesse Jackson performed, spoke and rallied, DCPL’s Soul Tent is a series of week-long installations that will include recordings and photographs of Resurrection City from DCPL’s Special Collections, the Library of Congress American Folklife Center and the Smithsonian’s Center for Folklife and Cultural Heritage.
-Join us for community story collecting led by artist-in-residence Anu Yadav, musical collaborations curated by local artists, listening sessions and more.
+Inspired by the Many Races Soul Center—also known as the Soul Tent—in Resurrection City, where figures such as Muddy Waters, Dorothy Height and Jesse Jackson performed, spoke and rallied, the library’s Soul Tent is a series of week-long installations that will include recordings and photographs of Resurrection City from the library’s Special Collections, the Library of Congress American Folklife Center and the Smithsonian’s Center for Folklife and Cultural Heritage.
+Join us for community story collecting led by artist-in-residence Anu Yadav, musical collaborations curated by local artists, listening sessions and more

 Continue to visit this page for updates.